-140 The eddy covariance method has been established as a routine tool for measuring to measure gas exchange between the biosphere and the atmosphere since the late 1980s (Baldocchi et al., 1988) (Baldocchi et al., 1988; Aubinet et al., 2012; Foken, 2017; Baldocchi .
+The eddy covariance method has been established to measure gas exchange between the biosphere and the atmosphere since the late 1980s (Baldocchi et al., 1988; Aubinet et al., 2012; Foken, 2017; Baldocchi, 2020).
 The technique is based on high-frequency instruments that continuously sample the turbulent fluctuations in wind speed and gas concentrations in the lower atmospheric boundary layer.
-After considering certain assumptions, net surface-atmosphere exchange fluxes for the sampled ecosystem can be derived based on the covariance between the vertical wind speed and gas
+After considering certain assumptions, net surface-atmosphere exchange fluxes for the sampled ecosystem can be derived based on the covariance between the vertical wind speed and gas concentration fluctuations.

 In most cases, eddy covariance towers are deployed in a stationary setup and are accompanied by a range of ancillary measurements to resolve environmental parameters and local meteorology.
-Fluxes Ecosystem fluxes are commonly aggregated to half-hourly averages corresponding to a specific dynamic footprint, with fetch sizes ranging between a few 100s of meters to a few kilometers depending on the tower height.
-Deployment times usually exceed one year, so that investigation of diurnal

-150 and seasonal cycles is possible, and for longer deployment times inter- and intra-annual variability can be monitored on an ecosystem scale.
-Due to maintenance and power supply limitations under harsh climate conditions, eddy covariance towers are often not-rarely operated in the winter within the Arctic polar region (Pallandt et al., 2022).
+Ecosystem fluxes are commonly aggregated to half-hourly averages corresponding to a specific dynamic footprint, with fetch sizes ranging between a few 100s of meters to a few kilometers depending on the tower height.
+Deployment times usually exceed one year, so that investigation of diurnal and seasonal cycles is possible, and for longer deployment times inter- and intra-annual variability can be monitored on an ecosystem scale.
+Due to maintenance and power supply limitations under harsh climate conditions, eddy covariance towers are rarely operated in the winter within the Arctic polar region (Pallandt et al., 2022).